ekrell/ekrell.github.io/_posts/2021-02-06-laguna-madre-underwater video.md

 ---

-The transition from [wading](https://ekrell.github.io/Underwater-GoPro-Footage-Bird-Island-Basin/) to boating for data collection is an upgrade, even if the boat it not quite autonomous.
+The transition from [wading](https://ekrell.github.io/Underwater-GoPro-Footage-Bird-Island-Basin/) to boating for data collection is an upgrade, even if the boat is not autonomous.
 Again, I am using a GoPro to record seafloor-facing underwater footage in the shallows.
 This data will be used to (1) generate a mosaic to place in a simulator for testing autonomous data-driven behaviors and (2) develop ML models for classification, clustering, and novelty detection.

-This mission was actually a combined fishing trip with my parents in their boat and some data collection.
+This mission was actually a combined fishing and data collection trip with my parents in their boat.
 Eventually I will conduct rigorous surveys in one or more regions to collect the data for the mosaic.
 For now, I am still getting a sense of the data quality that can be achieved despite the significant turbidity that characterizes the local waters.
 Also, accessible shallow water sites with a variety of substrate characteristics are being noted for future missions.